sugaya24/sugaya24/README.md

-### Hi there 👋 I'm Front-end Developer based in Vancouver.
+### Hi there 👋 I'm a Front-end Developer based in Vancouver.

 ### Skills